 Most managed WordPress hosting services have a schedule backup feature.
 SiteGround also has one, but only for restoring purpose.
 It doesn’t allow you to download the backup files in case you want to have copies of your site on your local storage.

-As a comparison, Rocket.net, Kinsta, and WP Engine allows you to download the backup files of your website.
+As a comparison, Rocket.net, Kinsta, and Cloudways allows you to download the backup files of your website.

 I personally love something minimalist.
 When building a website with WordPress, I always avoid installing too many plugins.